Cheplusplus/sudoku_solver/README.md

 SudokuSolver() creates a new solver object.

-The new_board() method takes a 9x9 array as its argument and sets the instances board to the list.
+The new_board() method takes a 9x9 array as its argument and sets the board.

 The solve() method returns a solved board as a 9x9 array.